Male student suspended for violating dress code with nail polish

-CLYDE, Texas -- A teenage boy near Abilene said his suspension from school for wearing nail polish is unfair.
+CLYDE, Texas -- A teenage boy near Abilene, Texas said his suspension from school for wearing nail polish is unfair.

-Clyde High School senior Trevor Wilkinson recently went to school with his nailed painted and was suspended for violating the district's dress code.
+Clyde High School senior Trevor Wilkinson recently went to school with his nails painted and was suspended for violating the district's dress code.

 The Clyde CISD dress code states that boys are not allowed to wear makeup or nail polish.